What is Smokefree 2025?

 Why is this so important?

 Smokefree 2025 has never been backed up with a plan to achieve the goal.
 There is no national strategy, no milestones and no process to guide progress and action.
-With only 8 years until 2025, we cannot afford to wait and see.
+With less than 5 years until 2025, we cannot afford to wait and see.
 We need a clear process to decide on the best possible actions, work out how to best achieve them and to review progress.

 What should a plan include?